Cantera/cantera-website/pages/tutorials/MatlabTutorial.rst

     >> diamonnd_surf = importInterface('diamond.cti','diamond_100',...
                                     gas2, diamond);

-Note that the bulk (i.e., 3D) phases that participate in the surface reactions must also be passed as arguments to :mat:func:`importInterface`.
+Note that the bulk (3D) phases that participate in the surface reactions must also be passed as arguments to :mat:func:`importInterface`.

 The following command clears all Matlab objects created: